jayauriga/ITAP/README.md

 	•	2 — Study mode (view commands by topic)
 	•	3 — Exit the program

-How to Use
+Usage Example
+	1. Run ./command_tutor.py
+	2. Choose 1 to start a quiz

-	•	Type your answers for the quiz questions
+	3. Type answers for each question
+	4. After finishing, the tool shows:
+	•	Your total score
+	•	Weak and strong topics
+	•	Personalized study recommendations
-	•	Study mode displays commands and expected answers by topic
+	5. Choose 2 to view all commands grouped by topic
-	•	After finishing a quiz, your score and recommendations for revision are displayed